 They say with age comes wisdom.
 Unfortunately, age also comes with a handful of health concerns ranging from aching joints to cognitive decline.
 There are certainly upsides to getting older, but on days where you wake up feeling stiff and sore you may have trouble thinking of any.

 - Luxury hybrid construction

 As you get older, you find yourself less willing to waste your time on things that don’t really matter.
 Your time is valuable and you’ve come to see what’s really important in life.

 Though your values and your priorities may have changed over the years, there’s one thing that hasn’t – your need for sleep.
 Sleep is essential for people of all ages and without it, your body simply won’t function at its optimal level, and neither will your mind.
 The trouble is, as you get older, health problems tend to pop up that interfere with your ability to get a good night’s sleep.

 In this article, we’ll talk about some of the most common health problems in seniors, particularly those that are likely to affect your sleep.
 We’ll talk about the potential benefits of upgrading your mattress and provide tips for choosing a new one.
-You’ll also see our top picks for the best mattress for seniors.
+You’ll also see our top picks for the best mattresses for older adults.

-What is the Best Mattress for Older Adults?
+Which are the Best Mattresses for Older Adults?

 - Best Overall: Saatva Classic

 - Best Budget-Friendly: Bear

 - Best for Shoulder Pain: Helix Midnight Luxe